signj117/jubilant-waffle/README.md

 `token=`*`cellName`* is required so the request gets routed to the correct WebSphere cell.
 The cell names to use as token values can be seen in the Jenkins GUI in the description for each JOBNAME.

 **The double-quote at the end of the URL is required to enclose the URL.**

+See [Jenkins Remote Access API Wiki](https://wiki.jenkins.io/display/JENKINS/Remote+access+API) for more information, and examples of using JSON for parameters instead of name/value pairs